Fort Worth's Future of Air Mobility

 •

-First-Mover Advantage: Fort Worth not yet on air taxi map — HUB positions city as the Texas eVTOL hub before competitors
+First-Mover Advantage: Fort Worth not yet on air taxi map — Trinity Air Link positions city as the Texas eVTOL hub before competitors

 Business Travel